mitotic/graphterm/SCREENSHOTS.rst

 .. figure:: https://github.com/mitotic/graphterm/raw/master/doc-images/gt-screen-yweather2.png
    :align: center
+   :width: 90%
+   :figwidth: 85%

-   The submitted location information is used to generate  new command, ``yweather -f austin``, and execute it for inline weather display.
+   The submitted location information is used to generate a new command, ``yweather -f  "new york"``, and execute it for inline weather display.

    ..